19/12/14 - CORSIKA turned 25 years old

 Prize of the German Society of Physics in Berlin

-for her PhD thesis at RWTH Aachen.
+for her PhD thesis

 (Bild: RWTH Aachen)